Which Health Sharing Plans Don't Require Church Attendance?

 Which Plans Are Fully Secular With No Faith Requirement?

 Zion HealthShare and Sedera are the two largest health sharing plans with no statement of faith and no church attendance requirement.
-Zion (founded 2017, Denver, CO) has 50,000+ members, starts at $185/month for individuals, offers unlimited sharing cap, and accepts pre-existing conditions with no waiting period.
-Sedera (founded 2010, Austin, TX) has 50,000+ members, starts at $199/month, and has a 6-month pre-existing waiting period.
+Zion (founded 2019, St. George, UT) has 75,000+ members, starts at $114/month for individuals, offers unlimited sharing cap, and covers HBP, high cholesterol, and diabetes from month one (phase-in applies to other pre-existing conditions).
+Sedera (founded 2014, Austin, TX) has 50,000+ members, starts at $153/month, and has a 6-month pre-existing waiting period.

 Impact Health Sharing, netWell, HSA Secure, and JHS Community also operate without faith requirements, though they are smaller and less widely reviewed.
 CrowdHealth is fully secular with no faith requirement but is structured as healthcare crowdfunding rather than health sharing.

 Medi-Share requires members to sign a Christian statement of faith but does not require proof of church attendance.
-It is the largest health sharing ministry with 400,000+ members and monthly costs starting at $227 for individuals.
-Presidio Healthcare is Christian-oriented in branding but does not require faith for enrollment and is actually regulated health insurance, not health sharing.
+It is the largest health sharing ministry with 400,000+ members and monthly costs starting at $115 for individuals.

 The distinction matters: a statement of faith is a personal declaration, while church attendance verification requires documentation from a pastor or church leader.
 Plans like Medi-Share sit in a middle ground — faith-oriented but not church-verified.